 - State Routes 16, 42, 91, and 107

 The County has no remarkable reputation for serious traffic accidents or fatalities in auto accidents.
 Yet highway accidents occur, and some of them are serious or fatal.
 Country roads have unique dangers for drivers, particularly when they are fatigued, distracted or drunk.
 Altizer Law, P.C., helps people who are injured in car crashes, pedestrian accidents, or truck accidents in Smyth County.
-Should you or a loved one be injured in a highway collision, we are here to help you and to obtain justice for you.
+Should you or a loved one be injured in a highway collision, we are here to obtain justice for you.
 Your initial consultation is free.
-We fight aggressively and relentlessly for our clients until justice is served and they are awarded an appropriate financial settlement for your medical bills, lost wages, and pain and suffering.
+We fight aggressively and relentlessly for our clients until justice is served and you are awarded an appropriate financial settlement for your medical bills, lost wages, and pain and suffering.

 History of Smyth County